jackfrost1411/HUST23-SC23-LLMs/README.md

 ## Gradio example image

-LLM interaction may be empowered by gradio, which provides a temporary *public* web app for a chat-like LLM interface.
+LLM interaction may be empowered by [gradio][gradio], which provides a temporary *public* web app for a chat-like LLM interface.
 This is illustrated in the screenshot below.

 <img src="assets/Gradio-Example.png" width="100%" />